Donate and be a LegendCup Hero! Legendcup's hosting, domain, equipment costs and other MR related projects are funded by fans like you!

-A First Time Beginner's Walk-through for
+Beginner's Guide & Walk-through for

 Monster Rancher 1